-- New Features Guides for
+- New Features Guide for

 - Release 19c: New Features in 19c Release Updates (Database New Features Guide Chapter 2)